 - 12-ounces cheese tortellini (see notes)

 - 2 tablespoons butter

 - 1 medium sweet onion, quartered and thinly sliced

 - 2 cloves garlic, very finely chopped

 - 1 to 2 tablespoons fresh rosemary, chopped (see notes)

 - Salt and freshly ground pepper to taste

-Raise the heat to medium, add the tomatoes and add 1 tablespoon of the rosemary.
+- Raise the heat to medium, add the tomatoes and 1 tablespoon of the rosemary.
 Allow to heat through, then season to taste with salt and pepper.
-Taste and add more rosemary as desired.
+Taste and add more rosemary if desired.
 Continue cooking, stirring occasionally, for about 5 minutes.
 Stir in the half-and-half and keep warm.